Bulford Kiwi

-The Bulford Kiwi is a large depiction of a kiwi, carved in the chalk on Beacon Hill above the military town of Bulford on Salisbury Plain in Wiltshire, England.
+The Bulford Kiwi is a large depiction of a kiwi, carved into the chalk on Beacon Hill above the military town of Bulford on Salisbury Plain in Wiltshire, England.
 It was created in 1919 by soldiers of the New Zealand Expeditionary Force who were awaiting repatriation following the end of the First World War.

-It is one of the few hill figures in Wiltshire to be neither a white horse nor a military badge.
+It is one of the few hill figures in Wiltshire that is neither a white horse nor a military badge.